googleworkspace/gws-genai-addon-sample/README.md

 This add-on can be used with the list of providers below.
 For each provider, you can configure the `enabled` flag to show in the add-on, and any applicable configuration (i.e. API key) for that provider.

+Make sure to set the `defaultProvider` variable to an enabled provider that you want to be selected by default.

 #### Google Cloud Vertex AI PaLM API

 The add-on can use [Google Cloud Vertex AI PaLM API](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/overview#palm-api) to generate and summarize text.